skx/evalfilter/_examples/embedded/variable/README.md

 Compile the script with `go build .`.

-Then launch it to see that the value `time`, as accessed by the script keeps changing each time the script is evaluated:
+Then launch it to see that the value `var`, as accessed by the script keeps changing each time the script is evaluated:

 ```
 $ ./variable
-The time is 1569264364
-	Yay!
+The variable we received was 0
+	We'll keep going until we hit 20 iterations.
 	Script gave result false
-The time is 1569264365
-	Yay!
+	The script set new=0

+The variable we received was 1
+	We'll keep going until we hit 20 iterations.
 	Script gave result false
-The time is 1569264366
-	Yay!
-Script gave result false
+	The script set new=4

+..
 ^C

 ```

+Similarly you'll see that the value the script set was retrieved by the host application, and also changes each iteration.